Number 1, 1950 (Lavender Mist)

 Lavender Mist is a painting by Abstract Expressionist painter Jackson Pollock.
 It is a classic example of his poured (or “drip”) style of painting.
-Painted in the summer of 1950, it was first exhibited at the Betty Parsons Gallery in New York City.
+Painted in the summer of 1950, it was first exhibited later that year at the Betty Parsons Gallery in New York City.
 As art historian Gail Levin writes, “Running from 28 November through 16 December 1950, the exhibition included thirty-two works, several of them now considered Pollock's best: Autumn Rhythm, Lavender Mist, and One.”
 Lavender Mist has been in the permanent collection of the National Gallery of Art in Washington, D.C., since 1976.

 Background and context

 Jackson Pollock was born in Cody, Wyoming, in 1912, though he lived there for less than a year as an infant.
 His family knocked around between Phoenix and Northern California before settling in Southern California, where Pollock went to high school (he did not graduate).
 In the fall of 1930, he moved to New York City, following the path of his oldest brother, Charles, and enrolling at the Art Students League, where he would take classes under American social realist painter Thomas Hart Benton.

 Pollock worked in obscurity throughout the 1930s, supported primarily by the Federal Art Project of the WPA.
 He would not gain recognition in the New York art world until 1942.
 In the catalogue for the 1998-99 Pollock retrospective at the Museum of Modern Art, Kirk Varnedoe writes, “But if at any point in the intervening years he had been run over by a bus, or (more likely) gotten himself killed in a drunken accident, there would be no trace of him in the history of modern art, nor any reason to look for one.”